 Adidas Busenitz Pro History

 Adidas has developed to become one of the biggest manufacturers of sports apparel since they started way back in 1949.
 In the middle 1990s, they commenced their Skateboarding Footwear line which is composed of various team riders.
-This line was reintroduced in mid 2000s, and named it Adidas Skateboarding with solid team members, namely Mark Gonzalez, Tim O’Connor and Dannie Busenitz.
+This line was reintroduced in mid 2000s, and named it Adidas Skateboarding with solid team members, namely Mark Gonzalez, Tim O’Connor and Dennis Busenitz.

 He was involved in the conceptualizing and designing part and took inspiration from his favorite soccer cleat and transformed it into a street-ready skate shoe.
 He created an arrow-shaped toebox and the stitching in the front foot area, a layout motivated by the football classic shoe Copa Mundial.